 All modules are designed to enable you to engage in new areas of knowledge to acquire practical experience of a range of activities relevant to your employment within the performance road car technology industry and to encourage you to engage in critical reflection.

 You will be given the opportunity to participate in lectures and workshops, plan and deliver presentations to your peers, research areas of relevance to the degree programme, critically evaluate the validity and implications of information and work with a wide variety of computer hardware and software.

-The Foundation Degree requires a significant component to be taken and studied in industry.
-Wiltshire College & University Centre has extensive links with local employers and appropriate placements will be facilitated as far as possible by the College.
+The course requires a significant component to be taken and studied in industry.
+We have extensive links with local employers and appropriate placements will be facilitated as far as possible by the college.

-Nevertheless, it remains the learner’s responsibility to secure such access in order to complete the assessment on the programme.
+Nevertheless, it remains your responsibility to secure such access to complete the assessment on the programme.

 Additional Costs and Information

 You will be required to attend an interview and you can apply for this programme via the UCAS website.

 A Maths assessment will be conducted at interview to ensure that you are working at the required level.

 The UCAS institution code for this programme is O66.

 The UCAS course code for this programme is H338.